frankymelero/wp-plugin-manager-role/README.md

 ## Description

 The **Plugin Updater Role Plugin** adds a custom user role named `Plugin Updater` to your WordPress site.
-This role is designed to allow users to view and manage plugins but restricts access to plugin activation, deactivation, and installation.
+This role is designed to allow browser automation scripts to view and manage plugins but restricts access to plugin activation, deactivation, and installation.
 Additionally, the plugin supports IP-based restrictions to limit access to specific IP addresses for users with this role.

 ## Features